-Summary: in this tutorial, you will learn how to use the PL/SQL constants that hold values which do not change throughout the execution of the program.
+Summary: in this tutorial, you will learn how to use the PL/SQL constants that hold values that do not change throughout the execution of the program.

 Unlike a variable, a constant holds a value that does not change throughout the execution of the program.